 - Moulting from February to April/May

 More visitors in summer; December to February.
-Fewer visitors in winter and spring but less penguins to spot.
+Fewer visitors in winter and spring but fewer penguins to spot.

 The Betty's Bay Penguin Colony is a marvelous year-round destination, not only during the feeding/breeding season.